sspanak/tt9/README.md

 ## 👍 Support
 If you want to show your appreciation, give the project a star on GitHub.
 Higher-ranked projects have the opportunity to use development tools for free and apply for funding more easily.
 Or give it 5 stars on Google Play to help it appear higher in the search results.

 You could also donate on [buymeacoffee.com](https://www.buymeacoffee.com/sspanak).
-So far, your donations have bought a Sonim XP3800 phone and helped fix numerous Sonim-specific problems.

-If you own another device that does not run TT9 smoothly, you can fund the purchase of one.
-Just leave a comment you are donating to support the purchase of a testing device.
-Here is how much some of the most popular phones cost (with delivery included):
-- TCL Flip 2: 50 USD
-- Kyocera Dura XV Extreme: ~180 USD
-- Kyocera Digno 4: ~160 USD

-Buying these devices will help fixing bugs like: [#249](https://github.com/sspanak/tt9/issues/249), [#306](https://github.com/sspanak/tt9/issues/306), [#423](https://github.com/sspanak/tt9/issues/423), or [#522](https://github.com/sspanak/tt9/issues/522).
+## 💪 Philosophy and Privacy Policy
+- No ads, no premium or paid features.
+It's all free.
+- No spying, no tracking, no telemetry or reports.
+No nothing!
+- No unnecessary bells or whistles.
+It only does its job, typing.
+- The Full version operates entirely offline with no Internet permission.
+The Lite version connects only when downloading dictionaries from GitHub and when the voice input is active.
+- Open-source, so you can verify all the above yourself.
+- Created with help from the entire community.
+- Things it will (probably) never have: QWERTY layout, swipe-typing, GIFs and stickers, backgrounds or other customizations.
+"It can be any color you like, as long as it is black."

 ## 🕮 License
 - The source code, the logo image, and the icons are licensed under the conditions described in [LICENSE.txt](LICENSE.txt).
 - The dictionaries are licensed under the licenses provided in the [respective readme files](docs/dictionaries), where applicable.
 Detailed information about the dictionaries is also available there.
 - [Silver foil photo created by rawpixel.com - www.freepik.com](https://www.freepik.com/photos/silver-foil)
 - "Negotiate" and "Vibrocentric" fonts are under [The Fontspring Desktop/Ebook Font End User License](docs/desktop-ebook-EULA-1.8.txt).

-## 💪 Privacy Policy and Philosophy
-- No ads, no premium or paid features.
-It's all free.
-- No spying, no tracking, no telemetry or reports.
-No nothing!
-- Network connectivity is only used for voice input and downloading dictionaries from Github.
-You can also use the Full version that includes all languages and requires no Internet permission.
-- It only does its job.
-- Open-source, so you can verify all the above yourself.
-- Created with help from the entire community.